seasketch/geoprocessing/website/versioned_docs/version-6.1.0/tutorials/Tutorials.md

 #### Default geography

-When smoke tests run, they should run for the default geography, without needing to be told so, but you can still override it.
-That's why this is the standard boilerplate for a geoprocessing function.
+When smoke tests run, they should run for the default geography, without needing to be told so, because of the standard boilerplate code for a geoprocessing function:

 ```typescript
   export async function boundaryAreaOverlap(